 A dental implant is another option that can be used to replace missing teeth.
 It is essentially a screw placed in the bone.
 Once the screw has healed the crown can be placed on top.
 Most offices refer this type of treatment out to an oral surgeon, but at Weddington we are able to do dental implants here in the office.
 Most of the time, dental implants are the BEST option for replacing teeth.
 They are very strong and act as a normal tooth does.

 There are numerous options for implant supported dentures.

-If all of your upper or lower teeth are missing you have the option of having dental implants placed, the number will be determined by Dr. Junco, then a custom porcelain denture fabricated to attach the these implants.
-The denture would remain in place but could be removed by Dr. Junco if needed for cleaning and maintenance.
+If all of your upper or lower teeth are missing you have the option of having dental implants placed, the number will be determined by Dr. Graichen, then a custom porcelain denture fabricated to attach the these implants.
+The denture would remain in place but could be removed by Dr. Graichen if needed for cleaning and maintenance.
 This option may be more costly but it gives a better appearance.